edge-row/assignment-1-devops/README.md

 -   `Error: Directory 'name' already exists` - When trying to create an existing directory
 -   `Error: Not in a Git repository` - When Git operations are attempted outside a repository
 -   `Error: File 'name' does not exist` - When trying to delete a non-existent file
+-   `Error: Failed to remove file from Git` - When Git removal operation fails

+## Git Integration Features

+### Smart File Operations

+-   **`g-rm`**: Automatically detects if a file is tracked by Git

+    -   If tracked: Uses `git rm` to remove from both Git index and file system
+    -   If untracked: Uses regular `rm` to remove from file system only
+    -   Changes are automatically staged for commit

+-   **`g-rmdir`**: Automatically detects if a directory contains tracked files
+    -   If contains tracked files: Uses `git rm -r` to remove from both Git index and file system
+    -   If no tracked files: Uses regular `rm -rf` to remove from file system only
+    -   Changes are automatically staged for commit

+### Git Workflow Integration

+-   **Staged deletions**: File/directory removals are automatically staged for commit
+-   **Proper Git tracking**: Uses Git's built-in removal mechanisms for tracked files
+-   **Fallback handling**: Gracefully handles untracked files with regular file system operations

 ## Requirements